 Some alcohol is included with meals and at the social hours as specified in your itinerary, however if you wish to have any additional alcohol please create a separate tab with the wait staff.

-*Ride Camp offer other inclusions than on this list.
-Consult individual Ride Camp itineraries for what’s included in the trip price.
+*Ride Camp and Self-Guided offer other inclusions than on this list.
+Consult individual trip itineraries for what’s included in the trip price.

 Each day of your bike tour is yours to discover and explore at your own pace based on what you want to see and do.
 Most of our vacations include multiple ride options each day to accommodate the different ability levels that regularly occur.
 With a typical guide team consisting of one guide on their bike during the day’s route and another sweeping back and forth in the support van, you are free to ride, sightsee, stop or shuttle throughout the day.
 Your guides are there to accommodate riders of all types.
 Take a shuttle ‘bump up’ on any climb, or ahead to the next town or head back to the hotel to relax by the pool or catch an afternoon nap before dinner.